 Offer payment options

 Many recent graduates are entering the workforce with college debt.
-Being mindful of that and offering them financial choices that account for that could make a big difference in converting student members.
+Being mindful of that and offering them financial choices that account for that could make a big difference in converting student members and increasing member retention.
 A monthly dues payment spread out over the year may be more manageable than paying it all in a single chunk.

 There’s a reason subscription services like Netflix and Spotify offer a monthly payment plan.
 Think of how much more reasonable the cost of a monthly subscription service feels than it would if you had to pay for a whole year up front.